auringonnousu/CNN/README.md

-# CNN
+# Convolutional Neural Network

-Convolutional Neural Network
+Classification of five different kinds of flowers by their images.